danielphan2003/flk/README.md

   - AwesomeWM: formatted and based on [the-glorious-dotfiles].
 - Wayland:
   - Latest packages from [`nixpkgs-wayland`][nixpkgs-wayland].
-  - Ibus, ibus-bamboo, and ibus-uniemoji latest [working][sway-startup] flawlessly.
+  - Latest ibus, ibus-bamboo, and ibus-uniemoji [work][sway-startup] flawlessly.
 Adapted from Arch Wiki's Ibus [integration][arch-wiki-ibus].
-Note that shortcut for switching inputs only works on X11 apps, but you can still type normally on Wayland.
+Note that shortcut for switching inputs only works on X11 apps, but you can still type normally on Wayland (not with in native Electron apps though).
 An [eww] bar might fix this.
   - Helpful Waybar module [maker][waybar-module-maker].
 See [waybar-modules][waybar-modules].
-  - Working [vnc][repo-root-vnc] module and keymap passthrough with [wayvnc].
+  - Working [vnc][wayvnc-hm] module (and keymap passthrough?) with [wayvnc].
   - (very MUCH wip) [river] declarative config.

-## Reasoning (new)
+## Choices to make

 For Minecraft mods, I went ahead and refer to [Performance Mods][performance-mods] from [alkyaly].
 As a result, my choices of mods for server-side and client-side are solely based on the performance improvement column within it.
-- One of my friends has a crappy Chromebook that could benefit from any optimization mods, and by using FerriteCore, LazyDFU, CullLeaves, and Sodium, he was able to achieve *unknown* FPS (Chromebook doesn't even have F3 button, and mods showing FPS requires Fabric API).
+- One of my friends has a crappy Chromebook that barely has 4GB of RAM available.
+He could benefit from any optimization mods, so with FerriteCore, LazyDFU, CullLeaves, and Sodium enabled he was able to achieve more than *unknown* FPS than before (Chromebook doesn't even have F3 button, and mods showing FPS requires Fabric API).
-  His impression was very much positive as he found out it was much more responsive than before.
+  His impression was very much positive as it was much more responsive than before.
 Definitely a must-have for clients running on old hardware.
 - Paper didn't allow me to install Fabric Loader, so it was kind of a miss, but [Starlight][starlight] came around and I really wanted to try it out.
 Luckily, there is a Paper fork called [Tuinity][tuinity], and it includes a lot of performance patches, *including* a patch that uses Starlight.
-- I would very much stay far away from Fabric API, as my friend's FPS dropped significantly when having that mod, and after I accidently recommended him to install it.
+- I would very much stay far away from Fabric API, as my friend's FPS dropped significantly when having that mod, and after I accidently recommended him to install it :v
 - Starlight should be a must-have on servers considering how impactful it is on server resources.
-Remember, I run Tuinity on a 2 GB Raspberry Pi 4, and its RAM usage never goes over 90% even with multiplayer.
+I run MC server on a Raspberry Pi 4 with 2GB of RAM, and total usage never goes over 90% even with multiplayer enabled (around 4-9 players).
 - My server only has public IPv6 address, so it makes senses to use [Tailscale][tailscale] to share it with my friends.
-Besides, you get all the amazing things [WireGuard][wireguard] has to offer, as well as hostname addresses that just resolves to that host's IP, so I can do fancy things like adding a server with address "pik2" and MC would resolve it to the proper address.
+After all, I'm already using it for self hosting private web services e.g Vaultwarden's `/admin` endpoint, Grafana etc.

 ## TODOS
 - [x] Caddy reverse proxy with Tailscale!
 See [tailscale/tailscale#1235][tailscale-reverse-proxy] for updates.
   Currently services is only accessible via subpaths (i.e. `/vault`, `/grafana` etc.), but that's good enough.
 - [x] Automatically update packages via [dan-nixpkgs][dan-nixpkgs].
 - [ ] [Unlock LUKS file systems via Tor][tor-luks-unlock].
+  - [ ] Preferably via Tailscale would be even nicer.
 - [ ] (delayed indefinitely) Fully pass `nix -Lv flake check`.
   - [x] Partially pass by setting up blacklists for `nixosConfigurations.profilesTests`.
   - [ ] Properly test each machines.